 (i) Non-critical – any threat that may negatively impact the performance of a CII Operator’s computer system or services provided by government entities;

-(ii) Critical – any threat to a computer system or computer data that is significantly increased with the intention to attack CII relating to national infrastructure, national security, the economy, healthcare, international relations, governmental functions, etc., and such an attack would impair the provision of CII-related services; and
+(ii) Critical – any threat to a computer system or computer data that is significantly increased to attack CII relating to national infrastructure, national security, the economy, healthcare, international relations, governmental functions, etc., and such an attack would impair the provision of CII-related services; and

-(iii) Crisis – any threat greater than a critical-level event, which may have a widespread impact such as causing the government to lose control of a computer system, or any threat that may lead to mass destruction, terrorism or an overthrow of the government.
+(iii) Crisis – any threat more significant than a critical-level event, which may have a widespread impact, causing the government to lose control of a computer system or any threat that may lead to mass destruction, terrorism, or an overthrow of the government.

-Details of cyber threats as well as the preventive and mitigative measures employed for each level of cyber threat shall be further determined by the NCSC.
+Details of cyber threats and the preventive and mitigative measures employed for each level of cyber threat shall be further determined by the NCSC.

-Under Sections 44 and 56 of the Cybersecurity Act, each government entity, competent regulator and CII entity must have in place a code of practice, organizational measures and a cybersecurity framework that complies with prescribed cybersecurity minimum standards.
-The code of practice must at least cover cybersecurity risk identification and assessment performed by either an internal or external independent auditor at least once a year (which must be reported to the NCSC office within 30 days) and a cyber threat response plan.
+Under Sections 44 and 56 of the Cybersecurity Act, each government entity, competent regulator, and CII entity must have a code of practice, organizational measures and a cybersecurity framework that complies with prescribed cybersecurity minimum standards.
+In addition, the code of practice must at least cover cybersecurity risk identification and assessment performed by either an internal or external independent auditor at least once a year (which must be reported to the NCSC office within 30 days) and a cyber threat response plan.

 CII entities must further provide monitoring mechanisms for cyber threats and cybersecurity incidents that threaten their CII according to standards as prescribed by the NCSC or CSRC.
-CII entities must also participate in cybersecurity testing organized by the NCSC in order to assess and ensure their readiness in responding to cyber threats.
+CII entities must also participate in cybersecurity testing organized by the NCSC to assess and ensure their readiness to respond to cyber threats.

 There is an obligation to notify the competent regulatory authority in the event of a cybersecurity incident.

-In the event of a cybersecurity incident involving the CII of either public or private entities, these entities must investigate all of their information, computer data and computer systems, including any circumstances related to the incident to evaluate the cyber threat, with measures under the code of practice and cybersecurity standards followed in responding to and mitigating the cyber threat and notify the NCSC office and competent regulator of each entity involved in the cybersecurity incident.
+In the event of a cybersecurity incident involving CII of either public or private entities, such entities must investigate all their information, computer data and computer systems.
+Such investigation must include any circumstances to evaluate the cyber threat, with measures under the code of practice and cybersecurity standards followed in responding to and mitigating the cyber threat and notify the NCSC office and competent regulator of each entity involved in the cybersecurity incident.

 A specific timeline for the notification is not addressed under the Cybersecurity Act.
-It does, however, include details on process and requirements, and a timeline for the notification may be prescribed by the CSRC in the future.
+It does, however, include details on process and requirements, and the CSRC may prescribe a timeline for the notification in the future.

 There is no requirement to register with a regulatory authority.
-Under the Cybersecurity Act, the NCSC shall be responsible for designating entities which have services relating to CII, to be deemed as CII Operators, which shall be subject to obligations under the Cybersecurity Act.
-The criteria for making such designations shall be published in the Royal Gazette, which may be periodically revised as deemed necessary.
+However, under the Cybersecurity Act, the NCSC shall be responsible for designating entities that have services relating to CII, deemed as CII Operators, which shall be subject to obligations under the Cybersecurity Act.
+The criteria for making such designations shall be published in the Royal Gazette, periodically revising as deemed necessary.

-Under Section 52 of the Cybersecurity Act, for coordination purposes, CII operators are required to notify the names and contact details of owners, possessors and administrators of their computers and computer systems that have management-level control over the entity to the NCSC office, the competent regulator and the Computer Security Coordination Center within 30 days from the date the NCSC publishes criteria designating entities which have services relating to CII in the Royal Gazette.
-In the event of a change of owner, possessor or administrator, the notice must be sent to each responsible authority at least seven days prior to the change.
+Under Section 52 of the Cybersecurity Act, CII operators must provide details of administrators who have management-level control over computer systems.
+Accordingly, persons designated as CII operators must submit such details to the NCSC office, the competent regulator, and the Computer Security Coordination Center within 30 days from the NCSC publishing criteria relating to CII for coordination purposes.
+In addition, in the event of a change of owner, possessor or administrator, the notice must be sent to each responsible authority at least seven days before the change.

 CII operators that fail to report cybersecurity incidents to the NCSC office and their competent regulator, without reasonable cause, shall be subject to a maximum fine of THB 200,000.

-Any person who refuses to provide information and documents required for the assessment of a cyber threat and its impacts, without reasonable cause, shall be subject to a maximum fine of THB 100,000.
+Any person who refuses to provide information and documents required to assess a cyber threat and its impacts without reasonable cause shall be subject to a maximum fine of THB 100,000.

-During a critical-level threat, any person who obstructs or refuses a competent official access to information or premises and/or the seizure of computer systems, data and related equipment endeavoring to prevent and mitigate a cyber threat, without reasonable cause, shall be subject to imprisonment of up to three years and/or a maximum fine of THB 60,000.
+During a critical-level threat, any person who obstructs or refuses access to information or premises or the seizure of computer systems, data, and related equipment a competent official, without reasonable cause, shall be subject to imprisonment of up to three years and/or a maximum fine of THB 60,000.

-If an offender is a juristic person or an authorized person of the juristic person who is involved in an offense, either by performing unlawful actions or failing to perform certain actions that cause the juristic person to commit an offense, shall be subject to the above penalties.
+If an offender is a juristic person or an authorized person of the juristic person involved in an offence, either by performing unlawful actions or failing to perform specific actions that cause the juristic person to commit an offence, shall be subject to the above penalties.

 The contents herein are for informational purposes only and should not be relied upon as legal advice.
-For more information, please contact John P. Formichella, Partner at Blumenthal Richter & Sumet, at firstname.lastname@example.org.
+For more information, please contact John P. Formichella, Partner at Formichella & Sritawat, at email@example.com